biospi/seaMass/README.md

 }
 ```

 Finally, run the model.
-Intermediate and results data is stored in the directory specified by the deaMass 'output' parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.
+Intermediate and results data is stored in the directory specified by the seaMass-delta 'output' parameter, and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.

 ```
-# run deaMass
+# run seaMass-delta
-fit <- deamass(
+fit <- seaMass-delta(
   data,
   data.design = data.design,
   norm.func = norm_truth,
   dea.func = dea.func,
-  output = "Tutorial.deamass",
+  output = "Tutorial.seaMass-delta",
   control = new_control(nthread = 4)
 )
 ```

 Once run, results tables (in csv format) and diagnostic plots are available in the 'output' subdirectory of the output directory specified above.
-Or you can use the R package functions to retrieve results and generate plots from the fit object created by the 'deamass' call:
+Or you can use the R package functions to retrieve results and generate plots from the fit object created by the 'seaMass-delta' call:

 ```
 # Output list of protein groups analysed.